jonreymond/llm-efficient-training/README.md

 # Final model weights

-The final model weights can be found
+The final model weights can be found at https://drive.google.com/file/d/1zj0gXE1s0WU9ToTmKwOi0FCs2d3XVoxk/view?usp=drive_link.

+WARNING: my final run crashed 30 mins before the end.
+I'd be grateful if you could retrain from scratch and check the results there.

 # Training script and config